- The average cost of car insurance for a 65-year-old driver in Michigan is $2,102 per year for a full coverage policy.

 A speeding ticket or other moving violation will increase your insurance premiums regardless of age.
 Insurers value statistics, and the data show that drivers who have tickets are more likely to be involved in accidents that might lead to claims.

-If you are a senior with a speeding ticket or other minor moving violation on your record, expect to pay more for coverage.
-When we ran the numbers, these were the best insurance companies for seniors with tickets on their records.
+Seniors with a speeding ticket or minor moving violation should expect to pay more for coverage.
+According to our analysis, the best insurance companies for seniors with tickets are mentioned below.

-Auto Club Group – ACG (AAA)$4,421$368
+| Auto Club Group – ACG (AAA) | $4,421 | $368 |

 Cheapest car insurance for seniors with DUIs in Michigan

-Auto Club Group – ACG (AAA)$5,852$488
+| Auto Club Group – ACG (AAA) | $5,852 | $488 |

 Cheapest car insurance for seniors after an accident in Michigan

-Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
-While the increase varies by insurer, our data show that drivers can expect their premium to jump by 59% after one at-fault accident with property damage exceeding $2,000.
+Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
+The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 59% with one at-fault accident with property damage over $2,000.

 The increase will generally be in effect for three to five years, so it’s essential to seek the most affordable insurance provider.
 Below, these insurers offer the cheapest car insurance rates for seniors after an accident in Michigan.

-Auto Club Group – ACG (AAA)$3,303$275
+| Auto Club Group – ACG (AAA) | $3,303 | $275 |

 How can seniors save on car insurance in Michigan?

-• Shop around: Comparing car insurance quotes every six months or annually around renewal time can help you find the best deal.
+- Shop around: Shopping regularly for car insurance – every six months or yearly around renewal time – can ensure you have the best price.

-• Raise your deductible: By increasing your deductible from $500 to $1,000, you can reduce your monthly premiums.
-However, make sure you have enough savings to cover the higher deductible.
+- Raise your deductible: Increasing your deductible from $500 to $1,000 can save you a bit of money every month – but make sure you have the necessary funds to cover the higher deductible.

-• Ask about discounts: Discounts, such as bundling with homeowners insurance, loyalty discounts and years of being licensed, are excellent ways to reduce your car insurance costs.
-Learn more about discounts below.
+- Ask about discounts: Discounts – bundling with homeowners insurance, loyalty discounts and discounts for years of being licensed – are a great way to save on your car insurance.
+More on discounts below.

 Take a senior driving course: With an approved defensive driving course, seniors can save up to 5% on their car insurance in Michigan.
 The American Automobile Association(AAA) and AARP offer defensive driving courses for senior drivers in Michigan.